MarsBased/handbook/guides/development/git-guidelines.md

 The header is mandatory but the scope of the header is **optional**.

-The maximum length of the header must be 72 characters and any other line of the commit message cannot be longer 100 characters.
+The maximum length of the header must be 72 characters and any other line of the commit message cannot be longer than 100 characters.
 This allows the message to be easier to read on GitHub as well as in various git tools.
 The language used in the commit messages is English.
 If the client wants to have access to the commit history for documentation purposes and they don't understand English, other languages can be used instead.

 The `<footer>` should contain a closing reference to a [github issue](https://help.github.com/en/github/managing-your-work-on-github/closing-issues-using-keywords), a Trello card link, a JIRA issue ID or link.
 If there is no GitHub issue or project management tool reference for this specific commit just leave it blank.